 - Two years I managed through gut wrenching anxieties and trying to get mastery over feeling so overwhelmed by life and shooting hundreds and hundreds of children every week.

 - Worked for 10 months managing a franchise style photo studio.
-Got laid off.
+Got laid off for being incompetent.

 - Age 26 got offered to buy an awesome 3500 sq ft home studio.
 I believe this opportunity came about because I had taken the steps into starting my own place.
 I signed a “rent to own” deal and five years later I owned it.

 - At age 31 I quit drinking, smoking and started on the most amazing time of my life.
-Self help workshops and group therapy, Toastmaster, University, involved in our photography association and countless workshops and seminars on business and on photography.
+Self help workshops, 12 step program and group therapy, Toastmasters, University, involved in our photography association and countless workshops and seminars on business and on photography.